 Most recently, I appeared in the 10-minute play Protocol by Brenda Foley as part of Boston Theater Marathon XIX, produced by Boston Playwrights’ Theatre.
 I played the role of Jacky Nickels in Boston Crime Scenes by Peter Charles Holm, staged at The Rockwell in Davis Square, Somerville MA.

 I appeared in the title role of It’s A Fiasco’s staging of Macbeth in Cambridge, MA in June 2016.
 Previous roles with the company include Antiochus and Old Pericles in Pericles in 2015, Theseus in A Midsummer Night’s Dream in 2014, and Don Pedro in Much Ado About Nothing in 2013.

-I played the role of Heracles in J.A.S.O.N. by Pete Riesenberg (directed by Hatem Adell) at the Cantab Lounge in Cambridge, MA in October 2014.
-Also in October, I appeared as Bobbie Torbett in the staged reading of Scenes from the Big Picture by Owen McCafferty, produced by Solas Nua in Boston.
+I played the role of Heracles in J.A.S.O.N. by Pete Riesenberg (directed by Hatem Adell) at the Cantab Lounge in Cambridge, MA in 2014.
+Immediately after, I appeared as Bobbie Torbett in the staged reading of Scenes from the Big Picture by Owen McCafferty, produced by Solas Nua in Boston.

-I am directing the Clark University Players Society production of Argonautika by Mary Zimmerman, going up in Dec.
+I directed the Clark University Players Society production of Argonautika by Mary Zimmerman, in Dec.
 2016.